smithruss/hello-world/README.md

 # hello-world
-this is my first time using github
+This is my first time using github.
+I can't believe how cool GitHub is, why have I not been using it all along?